Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Open-Loop Predictive STL Control Synthesis

 \subsection{Qualitative STL Encoding with Multi-Agent Prediction Regions}

 A standard way of encoding STL tasks for deterministic trajectories $\mathbf{s}$ is by using an MIP encoding \cite{raman2014model,raman2015reactive}.
 The idea is to introduce a binary variable $z_0^\phi$ and a set of mixed integer constraints over $\mathbf{s}$ such that $z_0^\phi = 1$ if and only if $\mathbf{s}\models \phi$.
 In this paper, however, we deal with stochastic trajectories $\mathbf{S}$ that consist of the system trajectory $x$ and the stochastic trajectories of dynamic agents $Y$.
-We will instead introduce a binary variable $\bar{z}_0^\phi$ and a set of mixed integer constraints over $x$ and the prediction regions in \eqref{eq:cp_open_} and \eqref{eq:cp_closed_} such that $\bar{z}_0^\phi = 1$ implies that $\mathbf{S}\models \phi$ with a probability of at least $1-\delta$.
+We will instead introduce a binary variable $\bar{z}_0^\phi$ and a set of mixed integer constraints over $x$ and the prediction regions in \eqref{eq:cp_open_} such that $\bar{z}_0^\phi = 1$ implies that $\mathbf{S}\models \phi$ with a probability of at least $1-\delta$.
 In this way, $\bar{z}_0^\phi$ can be seen as a probabilistic version of $z_0^\phi$.
-We emphasize that our MIP encoding provides sufficient but not necessary conditions.
+We emphasize that our MIP encoding provides sufficient but not necessary conditions for the task satisfaction.
 Specifically, we can not guarantee necessity due to the use of probabilistic prediction regions.

 In the remainder, we generate the mixed integer constraints that define $\bar{z}_0^\phi$ recursively on the structure of $\phi$.
 Our main innovation is a probabilistic MIP encoding for predicates, while the encoding of Boolean and temporal operators follows \cite{raman2014model,raman2015reactive}.
 We here recall from Assumption \ref{ass:noneg} that the formula $\phi$ is in positive normal form so that we do not need to consider negations.
 To provide a general encoding that can be used for open-loop and closed-loop control, we let $k\ge 0$ denote the current time.
+For the open-loop case, we only need to consider the initial time, i.e., $k=0$.
 As we will treat the system state $x_k$ separately from the state of uncontrollable dynamic agents $Y_k$ contained in $S_k$, we will write $\mu(x_k, Y_k)$ instead of $\mu(s_k)$.